theEmbeddedGeorge/theEmbeddedNewTestament.github.io/Hardware_Fundamentals/Reset_Management.md

 - Define a boot flow that handles partial initialization after soft resets.
 - Provide a user-visible diagnostic (LED pattern, log) of reset cause.

+---

+## 🧪 Guided Labs
+1) Reset cause logging
+- Implement a system that logs and displays the cause of the last reset.

+2) Reset flag handling
+- Test different reset scenarios and verify flag handling.

+## ✅ Check Yourself
+- How do you distinguish between different types of resets?
+- When should you use a soft reset vs a hard reset?

+## 🔗 Cross-links
+- `Hardware_Fundamentals/Watchdog_Timers.md` for watchdog resets
+- `Embedded_C/Type_Qualifiers.md` for volatile access

 ### **Key Concepts**
 - **Reset Sources** - Different conditions that trigger system reset
 - **Reset Configuration** - Setting up reset behavior and timing